Frequently Asked Questions

 #Component vs. document approaches

-A CCMS uses a component-based approach to content modeling, where teams consider content a collection of modular elements.
-A page builder CMS uses an entire-document approach, where teams think of content in terms of full pages.
+A CCMS uses a component‑based approach to content modeling, where teams consider content a collection of modular elements.
+A page builder CMS uses an entire‑document approach, where content is thought of in terms of full pages.

 Linear document vs. component document

-With an entire-document approach, for example, the product page would be a single model and content that is entered is tied to a particular page and becomes single-use.
-Whereas with a component-based approach, the product page would be made of components like CTAs, product attributes, unique selling points (USPs), or use cases and the content that’s entered is structured so that it can be used in different ways throughout the site, like in personalized recommendations or on marketing landing pages.
+With an entire‑document approach, for example, the product page would be a single model and the content entered is tied to a particular page and becomes single‑use.
+By adopting a component‑based approach, the same product page is assembled from CTAs, product attributes, unique selling points (USPs) or use cases and the content is structured so that it can be used in different ways throughout the site, such as in personalized recommendations or marketing landing pages.

 hygraph-project-models (1).png

-Component-based content management helps teams to work more efficiently, create reusable content, deliver content to multiple frontends, and ensure information is consistent across the entire project.
+Component‑based content management helps teams work more efficiently, create reusable content, deliver content to multiple frontends and ensure information remains consistent across the entire project.
 While it may take time to adjust to a more modular approach, it ultimately gives content teams more independence and empowers them to be more creative with how information is conveyed.

 Editor's Note